Diamon Simpson

-Diamon Simpson (born September 8, 1987) is an American professional basketball player for Riachuelo de la Roja of the Liga Nacional de Básquet.
-He played college basketball for the Saint Mary's College before playing professionally in the NBA D League, the Philippines, Turkey, Australia, Israel, Spain, Czech Republic and Venezuela.
+Diamon Simpson (born September 8, 1987) is an American former professional basketball player working as an assistant coach for the Capital City Go-Go of the NBA G League.
+He played college basketball for the Saint Mary's Gaels.

 Early life

 Born in Los Angeles County, California, Simpson grew up in the San Francisco Bay Area city of Hayward, and graduated from Hayward High School in 2005.

 College

 Simpson attended the Saint Mary's College of California and played for the Saint Mary's Gaels in the NCAA's West Coast Conference (WCC) between 2005 and when he graduated in 2009.
-He was a teammate of Australian and Portland Trail Blazers backup point guard Patrick Mills when playing for the Gaels from 2007–2009.
+He was a teammate of Australian and Portland Trail Blazers backup point guard Patrick Mills when playing for the Gaels from 2007 to 2009.